manwar/theweeklychallenge/content/blog/perl-weekly-challenge-128.md

            @departures = (10:30, 13:20, 12:40, 12:50, 20:20, 21:20)
     Output: 3

-        Between 11:00 and 12:20, there would be at least 3 trains at the station, so we need minimum 3 platforms.
+        Between 12:20 and 12:40, there would be at least 3 trains at the station, so we need minimum 3 platforms.

+##### UPDATED [2021-08-30 23:30 UK TIME]: Corrected the between time descript of the example 2.
+Thanks Peter Campbell Smith.

 <br>